Getting Started

 Next Steps

-- When an App You Use Is Deleted — What happens and what to do if an App shuts down
+- When an MCP Server You Use Is Deleted — What happens and what to do if an MCP server shuts down

 - How Authentication Works — Technical deep-dive into the OAuth flow